anuragchris/Convin-Internship-Task/README.md

     Login to https://console.developers.google.com, create your own google calendar api credentials.

+    Download the credential file in the JSON format and move it to the project folder.

 <b> You need to rename your credetials.json file as "client_secret.json" </b>

 <b> Step 4 </b>